nflsjxc/Tai-e-assignments/README.md

 #### README

-This is my solution, with reference to many existing blogs and repos.
+This is my submission, with reference to many existing blogs and repos.

 Some of the tricky spots for me are marked with `Notice:` in the comments.